 - Discuss the requirements of the law with experienced homeschoolers, give our office a call (804-278-9200), and/or seek legal counsel, and

 - If all else fails, within thirty days you may appeal his decision before an independent hearing officer.
 The cost of the hearing will be apportioned by the hearing officer based on his findings.
 Never ignore official correspondence or telephone calls.

 It is important for you and your child to begin your homeschooling experience on a positive note.
 Know the law.
 Know your rights as a parent.
 Know what to do and how to prepare for success.
 Virginia does not have onerous laws.
 Meet the requirements, and you can homeschool…now!

-*If this statute cannot accommodate your religious convictions, please contact the HEAV office or read related articles in the Virginia Homeschool Manual for more information.
+*If this statute cannot accommodate your religious convictions, please refer to Religious Exemption in the sidebar or read related articles in the Virginia Homeschool Manual for more information.

 [Nothing in this article should be construed as legal advice.
 The purpose of this article is to inform interested parents of options under the Virginia statute.]